 Alex hand-drew the design of the exterior and worked closely with Lizz — the inner workings of the machine are an unmodified La Marzocco Strada, known and loved for its consistency, control and design by and for baristas.
 He worked alongside former La Marzocco engineer Jacob Ellul-Blake to modify the components and mock it up in CAD before sending it off to the machinist.
 Alex dubbed the piece de resistance “The 712.”

-We hope to carry forward the building’s tradition of education, innovation and inspiration with a brew bar alongside the espresso bar, a longtime vision of ours that has finally come to fruition.
+We hope to carry forward the building’s tradition of education, innovation and inspiration with an training and education lab alongside the espresso bar.
 The cafe has seating available, and we can only hope the shop’s storied history will continue to act as a neighborhood cornerstone.
 We can’t wait to see you there.

 Read more here about Eighth Street, one of New York’s most historic thoroughfares.